jt59/jt59/README.md

 ## Some fun facts:

-✨ I currently work as an Associate for the biopharma consulting firm Hayden Consulting Group, where I regularly code in PostreSQL (Redshift)
+✨ I currently work as a Software Engineer for BlueFoot Inc, a patent intelligence SaaS company

-✨ I am pursuing a masters in Software Development from Boston University
+✨ I received a masters in Software Development from Boston University

+✨ Upon ungrad graduation, I worked as an Associate for the biopharma consulting firm Hayden Consulting Group

-✨ I ran cross country and track for Brown University, now I run marathons and am training for a half ironman
+✨ I ran cross country and track for Brown University, and I still

-✨ I live in Boston, Massachusetts (USA)
+✨ I live in Salt Lake City, Utah